Hi, I’m Tanja McIlroy.

-I’m a former teacher and now full-time blogger.
+I’m a qualified and experienced former early childhood teacher turned full-time blogger.

 I have taught various grades over the past years, but my passion is working with younger children.
 I believe the grades from preschool up to 3 are the most important years to lay a solid foundation.